Decentralized-Pictures/T4L3NT/docs/index.rst

 Mainnet
 ~~~~~~~

-The Tezos network is the current incarnation of the Tezos blockchain.
+The T4L3NT network is the current incarnation of the T4L3NT blockchain.
 It runs with real tez that have been allocated to the
 donors of July 2017 ICO (see :ref:`activate_fundraiser_account`).

-The Tezos network has been live and open since June 30th 2018.
+The T4L3NT network has been live and open since June 30th 2018.

 All the instructions in this documentation are valid for Mainnet
 however we **strongly** encourage users to first try all the